kubernetes/enhancements/keps/sig-network/0030-nodelocal-dns-cache.md

 * The Daemonset is assigned a PriorityClass of "system-node-critical", to ensure it is not evicted.

 * Populating both the nodelocal cache ip address and kube-dns ip address in resolv.conf is not a reliable option.
-Depending on underlying implementation, this can result in kube-dns being queried only if cache ip does not repond, or both queried simultaneously.
+Depending on underlying implementation, this can result in kube-dns being queried only if cache ip does not respond, or both queried simultaneously.

 ## Graduation Criteria